Chris Johnson (baseball): Atlanta Braves

 After the 2012 season, the Diamondbacks traded Johnson and Justin Upton to the Atlanta Braves in exchange for Martín Prado, Randall Delgado, Nick Ahmed, Zeke Spruill and Brandon Drury.
 He enjoyed a breakout season, hitting .321, with 12 home runs and 68 RBIs.
 In the NL batting race, Johnson finished second to Michael Cuddyer.

 Johnson signed a three-year extension worth $23.5 million on May 2, 2014.
 The deal included a team option worth $10 million.
 He regressed in 2014, while attempting to hit for more power.
 Johnson set a career high in strikeouts, and his walk rate fell.

 After continuing to decline in 2015, Johnson lost his starting role to Juan Uribe, who the Braves acquired from the Los Angeles Dodgers during the season.
 Johnson was pushed into a reserve role, often starting only against left handed pitchers.
 After Freddie Freeman suffered a wrist injury, Johnson occasionally started at first base, but still saw less playing time than in past seasons.
 Johnson expressed an interest in being traded at the trade deadline, in the hope of getting more playing time with another team.
 However, it was Uribe who was traded near the deadline.
 In addition, Freeman returned from the disabled list and Johnson was expected to regain his starting role at third base.

 Cleveland Indians

 On August 7, 2015, Johnson was traded to the Cleveland Indians in exchange for Nick Swisher, Michael Bourn, and cash considerations.
 Johnson appeared in 27 games with the Indians, batting .289 with four doubles, one home run, and seven RBIs.

 On December 22, 2015, the Indians released him.

 Miami Marlins

 On January 13, 2016, Johnson signed a one-year contract with the Miami Marlins.
+In 113 games for the Marlins, Johnson batted .222/.281/.329 with five home runs and 24 RBI.

 Baltimore Orioles

 On February 13, 2017, Johnson signed a minor league contract with the Baltimore Orioles, that included an invitation to major league spring training.
 He was released on March 27 but re-signed a couple of days later.
-He elected free agency on November 6, 2017.
+Johnson played in 69 games split between the Triple–A Norfolk Tides and the Low–A Aberdeen IronBirds, hitting .292/.330/.491 with 11 home runs and 37 RBI.
+He elected free agency following the season on November 6.

 Chicago White Sox

 On January 24, 2019, Johnson signed a minor league contract with the Chicago White Sox.
-He was released on March 20, 2019.
+He was released by the White Sox organization on March 20.